-The band also published their music on cassette and CD formats in the following years, and went through many line up changes throughout the 1990’s, after the pinnacle ensemble of almost a dozen (included a brass section and dancers) came to an abrupt finale in 1989 in Cape Verde, due to a dramatic split of the band in two, half of it returning to São Tomé and the other half staying in Cape Verde were their following was devilishly overwhelming.
+The band also published their music on cassette and CD formats on the ensuing years, and went through many line-up changes throughout the 1990’s, after the pinnacle ensemble of almost a dozen (included a brass section and dancers) came to an abrupt finale in 1989 in Cape Verde, due to a dramatic parting of the band in two, half of it returning to São Tomé and the other half staying in Cape Verde were their following was devilishly overwhelming.

-The group has stabilised their line-up four ago, which allowed them to play more regularly on their native country and increasing incursions abroad.
-They are still using some of their old instruments which, miraculously, still work, and vintage guitar effects processors that assure the original sounds from the recordings back in the 80s still shine trough their charismatic patine.
-They are a band of six musicians (voice, two guitars, drums, bass and percussion), two of which are from the original formation: João Seria (voice) and Albertino (bass), although one also has to account for Leonildo Barros, the seminal guitar player that helped to make the band’s sound.
-Although Leonildo now lived in Portugal, he finally reunited with their brothers of arms in the Summer of 2014 for a string of victorious shows in Euroland, including FMM Sines festival in Portugal and Berlin’s Wassermusik Festival.
+The group has stabilized their cast two years ago, which allowed them to play more regularly on their native country and increasing incursions abroad.
+They are still using some of their old instruments (miraculously they still work ), and vintage guitar effects processors that assure the original sounds from the recordings back in the 80s still shine through their charismatic patine.